MountainMan1312/MMOSMacs/CONTRIBUTING.md

 one.
 Duplicate issues will be removed and you will be asked to move your post to the comment section of the existing post.
 It's not to be rude, it's just for organization's sake.

-Each type of Issue has an Issue Template.
-The templates can be found in the `.github/ISSUE_TEMPLATE/` directory.
-Pull reqeusts also have templates which are located in `.github/PULL_REQUEST_TEMPLATE/`.

 To contribute code:
 1. Make an RFC or find an existing one